lisataylor5472/lisataylor5472/README.md

 <div align="center">
 This hub currently includes my projects from Turing School of Design, as well as some self study projects.<br>
 <br>
-It's intended to be a collection of my efforts.
-So not everything is tip-top. <br>
-If you dive deep you may see commit messages, pull request notes, and <br>
-code comments that seem like they were written by a madman. <br>
-Alas, it's just me giving it my best shot and having a little fun along the way.
-<br><br>
 </div>

 ### Find out More About Me ::